 The source for the holidays in Judaism is, of course, the Bible, and many Christians are drawn to the holidays for their Biblical origins.
 Harriett Shipman Casas grew up in South Carolina listening to her father talk about the High Holy Days and keeping the Sabbath.
 His family origins were from Jerusalem, which perhaps gave him a different perspective than the other members of their Baptist Church.

-“He said that we should go to church on Saturday, not Sunday,” Shipman told Breaking Israel News.
+“He said that we should go to church on Saturday, not Sunday,” Shipman told Israel365 News.
 “He also said that we shouldn’t eat any pork or unclean food.”

 As she grew older, she felt that something spiritual was lacking in the church.
 Shipman searched the Bible for answers.